Moir\'e semiconductors on twisted bilayer dice lattice: Introduction.

-The paper is organized as follows.
-In Sec. \ref{secii}, we provide the detailed construction of the lattice model of TBD.
-In Sec. \ref{seciii}, we calculate the Bloch band structure numerically, and compare it with that of TBG.
-There are flat bands in TBD at all angles other than the magic ones.
-In Sec. \ref{seciv}, we use the Landau level language to describe the physics of the flat bands in TBD, where the effective magnetic field is caused by the interlayer hopping.
-One can directly find that, besides the topological zeroth Landau level, the higher Landau levels which are topological trivial also contribute to the flat bands.
-In Sec. \ref{secv}, we use the degenerate perturbation method to calculate the optical conductance of TBD, and we find that the flat bands contribute a peak splitting fine structure, which is a smoking-gun experimental prediction for the existence of the flat bands.
-This phenomenon also exists at all angles besides the magic ones when comparing with TBG.
-And the final section is devoted to conclusions and discussions.
+The paper is organized as follows. {In Sec. \ref{secii}, we provide the detailed construction of the lattice model of the TBD.
+We also {introduce} the concept of chiral limit to the TBD.
+From the chiral limit of the TBD, we show the origin of the flat bands in the TBD.} {There are flat bands in the TBD in the chiral limit at all angles other than the magic ones.} We also numerically calculate the Bloch band structure, and compare it with that of TBG.
+In Sec. \ref{seciv} we use the pseudo-Landau-level language to describe the physics of the flat bands in the TBD, where the pseudo-magnetic field is caused by the interlayer hopping.
+We can directly find that, besides the topological zeroth Landau level, the higher Landau levels which are {topologically} trivial also contribute to the flat bands.
+In Sec. \ref{secv} we use the degenerate perturbation method to calculate the optical conductance of the TBD and we find that the flat bands contribute a peak-splitting structure, which is conclusive evidence of the experimental prediction for the existence of the flat bands.
+This phenomenon also exists at all angles besides the magic ones when compared with TBG.
+Section \ref{con} provides a brief summary and discussion of our conclusions.